TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [ ] Do SEO kind of stuff
 - [ ] Create menu bar at top
 - [x] Implement mouseover and other similar behaviour
+- [ ] Replace SVGs so they degrade gracefully in ie.
+- [ ] Fix rendering using in-browser fonts of main SVG

 ##Decision page
 - http://jsbin.com/carihurugute
 - http://jsbin.com/yuzako
 - [ ] Put in actual questions!
 - [ ] Refine design
+- [ ] Decide on how it will fit within the larger website structure
 - [x] Add in visual representation of the breadcrumb
 - [x] Add in tracking of how far through they are
 - [x] Tooltips/mouseover information